downshift-js/downshift/README.md

 > Tip: This function will be called any time _any_ state is changed.
 The best
 > way to determine whether any particular state was changed, you can use
 > `changes.hasOwnProperty('propName')`.

+> Note: the `changes` object will also have a `type` property that corresponds
+> to a `Downshift.stateChangeTypes` property.
+This is an experimental feature
+> so it's not recommended to use it if you can avoid it.
+If you need it, please
+> open an issue to discuss solidifying the API.

 ### itemCount